islandjoe/portfolio/README.md

 ## [Subscriber Account app](https://github.com/islandjoe/subscriptions-web-app)

-A basic but fully functional phone subscriber's page in React.
+A basic but fully functional phone subscriber's page in ReactJS.
 A subscriber logs in with their username and password, then they get access to their account page.

-(Backend dev, Frontend dev, Javascript, ReactJS, AWS, UX, wireframing, prototyping)
+(ReactJS, Backend dev, Frontend dev, Javascript, AWS, UX, wireframing, prototyping)

 ## [Django web app](https://github.com/islandjoe/django-pages-app)